WokLibCodeClub/breakout/step07-ideas_for_improvement/README.md

 #### 3. Let the bat give the ball some spin

-The original arcade game allowed the player to put spin on the ball by moving the bat sideways as it hit the ball.
+Some versions of the original arcade game allowed the player to put spin on the ball by moving the bat sideways as it hit the ball.
 This would change the direction of the ball after the hit.
 We can add this feature as well.

 We need to measure how fast the bat is moving, and we can do this inside function update().
 Function update() runs repeatedly so if we measure the bat's x position then remeasure it the next time through function update() then the difference should show how fast the bat is moving.